harsh-vardhan7695/my-localGPT/README.md

 ### 1. Environment Setup

-For best performance on Mac M4, ensure you're using the native Python installation:
+For best performance on Mac, ensure you're using the native Python installation:

 ```bash
 # Check if you're using native Python